-The Inspecting Foundations Course is an introduction to home inspection, covering everything you will need to start and operate your own successful home inspection career and business, as well as how-to perform home inspections in accordance with the American Society of Home Inspectors (ASHI) Standard of Practice and Code of Ethics.
+The Inspector Foundation course is an introduction to home inspection, covering everything you will need to start your home inspection career, how to operate business, as well as how-to perform home inspections that adhere to the American Society of Home Inspectors (ASHI) Standard of Practice and Code of Ethics.

-The 93 hour course is set up for a six day period Monday thru Saturday and includes at least one field event.
-This course contains information that is offered in our 120 hour course- but at a faster pace.
+The 93-hour course runs six days, Monday thru Saturday and includes at least one field event.
+This course contains information offered in our 120-hour course, but at a faster pace.
 Our ASHI Certified instructors are experts in the field.

 Kentucky Licensure (KRS 198B.700) enacted in 2004